gabrielqvenancio/gabrielqvenancio/README.md

 - My favorite story games are Ace Attorney, Life is Strange and Pathologic
 - My favorite competitive games are: Overwatch and Dead by Daylight

-If you have anything to ask or share, call me at  !!
+If you have anything to ask or share, call me!!